Tuesday, June 5, 2018.

 I forgot to mention in the previous entry that the Campbell’s Soup corporation has a big…plant? factory? processing facility? … in Napoleon, Ohio.
 I’m sure it employs a ton of people, right?
 (Rather than robots.)
 So that’s awesome.
 But soup is made inside there.
 Sigh.

 Riding in Illinois that morning, I’m ingesting so much information.
 Innumerable stimuli pummel and poke at me.
 On a day like today, trying to absorb and process it all, to differentiate what are my experiences from my assumptions and filters versus actual data.
-Whew!
-The mental energy needed to grasp, absorb and process it all luckily distracts me from aches or counting mileage.
+Whoa!
+The mental energy needed to grasp, absorb and process it all luckily distracts me from aches or counting miles.

 It’s not that bad, right?
 I mean, I just cycled through it.
 I’m still breathing. …Right?